Kinara

 A long table, a live guitar, and the songs everyone half-remembers.
 No stage, just the room.

-A polaroid in your hand, and a bus that has you back in Ahmedabad.
+A quiet ride back, and a bus that has you in Ahmedabad by ten.

 I